Tashlikh: Maharil

-Most Jewish sources trace a year of the custom back to Yaakov ben Moshe Levi Moelin (d.
-1427 in Worms) in his Sefer Maharil.
-There, he explains the custom as a reminder of the binding of Isaac.
-He recounts a midrash about that event, according to which Satan threw himself across Abraham's path in the form of a deep stream, in an attempt to prevent Abraham from sacrificing Isaac on Moriah.
+Most Jewish sources trace the custom back to Yaakov ben Moshe Levi Moelin (d.
+1427 in Worms) in his Sefer Maharil, where he explains the custom as a reminder of the binding of Isaac, and the general impression has therefore been that it originated not earlier than the fourteenth century, with the German Jews.
+Moelin recounts a midrash about that event, according to which Satan threw himself across Abraham's path in the form of a deep stream, in an attempt to prevent Abraham from sacrificing Isaac on Moriah.
 Abraham and Isaac nevertheless plunged into the river up to their necks and prayed for divine aid, whereupon the river disappeared.

 Moelin, however, forbids the practise of throwing pieces of bread to the fish in the river, especially on Shabbat.
 This would seem to indicate that in his time tashlikh was duly performed, even when the first day of Rosh Hashanah fell on the Sabbath, though in later times the ceremony was, on such occasions, deferred one day.

 Shelah

-Rabbi Isaiah Horowitz (d.
-Tiberias, 1630) offers the earliest written source explaining the significance of allusions to fish in relation to this custom.
+Rabbi Isaiah Horowitz (born 1555 in Prague — died 1630 in Tiberias) offers the earliest written source explaining the significance of allusions to fish in relation to this custom.
 In his eponymous treatise, Shelah (214b), he writes: